michplunkett/ucpd-incident-scraper/README.md

 - [Google Drive Folder ID](https://ploi.io/documentation/database/where-do-i-get-google-drive-folder-id) stored in the environment variable: `GOOGLE_DRIVE_FOLDER_ID`

 ## Technical Notes
-- Any modules should be added via the `poetry add [module]` command.
+- Any modules should be added via the `uv add [module]` command.
-  - Example: `poetry add black`
+  - Example: `uv add pre-commit`

 ## Standard Commands
+- `make build-model`: Build a predictive XGBoost model based off of locally saved incident data and save it in the `data` folder.
+- `make categorize`: Categorize stored, 'Information' labeled incidents using the locally saved predictive model.
+- `make create-requirements`: Creates and/or updates the `requirements.txt` file.
+- `make download`: Download all incidents into a locally stored file titled `incident_dump.csv`.
+- `make env`: Creates or activates a `uv` virtual environment.
 - `make lint`: Runs`pre-commit` on the codebase.
 - `make seed`: Save incidents starting from January 1st of 2011 and continuing until today.
 - `make update`: Save incidents starting from the most recently saved incident until today.
-- `make build-model`: Build a predictive XGBoost model based off of locally saved incident data and save it in the `data` folder.
-- `make categorize`: Categorize stored, 'Information' labeled incidents using the locally saved predictive model.
-- `make download`: Download all incidents into a locally stored file titled `incident_dump.csv`.